 This exhibition activates and deepens recurring elements in Nemerofsky’s practice, including touching across time and space and the activation of networks of queer kinship.
 These gestures, and the emotions they foster, take on additional layers of meaning in this time of physical distancing.

 You can listen to I Don’t Know Where Paradise Is here.

 To enjoy the audio work at CUAG, please bring your smartphone or tablet and headphones.
 We will have two sanitized listening devices available for you to use on site.

 Benny Nemerofsky Ramsay is a Montreal-born artist, diarist and researcher based in Paris.
 Visit his website.

 Thank you to floral respondents Vincent Edet, John McKinven and Bill Brown, Lydia Collins, Benny Michaud and Sam Loewen, to florist Kat Kosk of Blumenstudio and to Jason Laguerre for photographing the arrangements at CUAG.

 Benny Nemerofsky Ramsay

-The artist acknowledges the support of Fondation Fiminco (Paris), the Canada Council for the Arts and SSHRC, and thanks Dr. Jennifer Evans, Bastien Pourtout, Nikita Gaidakov and Jason Laguerre, who photographed the flower arrangements at CUAG.
+The artist acknowledges the support of Fondation Fiminco (Paris), the Canada Council for the Arts and SSHRC, and thanks Dr. Jennifer Evans, Bastien Pourtout, Nikita Gaidakov, and Jason Laguerre and Olivia Johnston, who photographed the flower arrangements at CUAG.